The Procussions: 2012-2014

 In 2012, after several offers from promoters and requests from friends, family and fans, Mr J. and Stro reunited as The Procussions for a show in Colorado.
 When the show generated renewed interest from fans internationally and in the US, they began to discuss recording a new album.
 On September 12, 2012, they launched an Indiegogo campaign to raise the needed funds.
 The campaign raised nearly double its intended goal, and on April 11, 2013, the self-titled album was released to the campaign's supporters.
 On April 24, 2013, five tracks from the album were made available as The Procussions EP on limited edition vinyl and by digital download.
 The album contains features from Shad, ¡Mayday!, 20Syl (of Hocus Pocus), and Italian trumpeter J. Kyle Gregory.
 The album saw public release in Europe via Yotanka on September 16, 2013, and in the US on September 23, 2013.
 Since completing the recording, The Procussions have continued to perform, completing two European tours with DJ Manwell and announcing the booking of a US tour for late 2013 and early 2014.
 In 2014 The Pro-Exclusive EP was released featuring six previously unreleased songs and their instrumentals.

-2015 -
+2015-Present

 Mr. J. Medeiros formed an Electronic Hip Hop group with 20Syl called AllttA and is also working as lead vocalist/songwriter in Punk-Rap group KNIVES.

 Stro Elliot is releasing solo material and also working with a number of artists/projects including The Roots, The Hamilton Mixtape, J. Period, and Jazzy Jeff.